zjpeterson/ansible-tower-aci/docs/aci_tower_credential_type.md

 | `aci_password`       | `ACI_PASSWORD`       | no       | yes       |
 | `aci_private_key`    | `ACI_PRIVATE_KEY`    | no       | yes       |

-The environment variables are primarily meant for use with the `aci_inventory` plugin in this Collection, but are nevertheless available if you have another use for them.
+The environment variables, as well as the host/SSL data, are primarily meant for use with the `aci_inventory` plugin in this Collection, but are nevertheless available if you have another use for them.
 The extra variables are meant for use with tasks.

 You have to provide *either* `aci_password` or `aci_private_key` for the credential to be useful, but the Credential Type does not enforce this, nor does it prevent setting of both.